j-pride/manual/manual.md

 You can insert multiple records successively using the same entity (and adapter) by changing the entity's data and repeatedly call create().
 This is OK for small amounts of inserts.
 If you have to insert thousands or hundreds of thousands records, you better work with the class pm.pride.PreparedInsert as explained in chapter [Mass Operations](#mass-operations).

-If the addressed database table has auto-increment rows, you can specify these rows in the adapter class resp. the hybrid entity class by the method public `String[] getAutoFields()`.
+If the addressed database table has auto-increment rows, you can specify these rows in the descriptor by a call of method auto() with a list of column names.
 In this case you leave the appropriate attributes uninitialized, and after creation PriDE will set them according to the values generated by the database.
 Expressing auto-incrementation in a database table definition is always a bit vendor-specific as well as the supported generation features in general.
-Supposed you are still experimenting with the SQLite database from the [Quick Start Tutorial](#quick-start-tutorial), you could change the CUSTOMER table as follows to make the ID and auto-increment row:
+Supposed you are still experimenting with the SQLite database from the [Quick Start Tutorial](#quick-start-tutorial), you could create a modification of the CUSTOMER table as follows to make the ID and auto-increment row:

 ```
-create table CUSTOMER (
+create table AUTOINCCUSTOMER (
     id integer not null primary key AUTOINCREMENT,
     name varchar(20),
     first_name varchar(30)
 );
 ```

-An appropriate hybrid entity class looks exactly like the one from the Quick Start Tutorial only extended by the following line:
+An appropriate hybrid entity class looks exactly like the one from the Quick Start Tutorial only extended by the following line at the end of the descriptor definition:

 ```
-public String[] getAutoFields() { return keyFields; }
+protected static final RecordDescriptor red =
+    //...
+    .auto(COL_ID);
 ```

 Based on that, the following loop creates 10 unique test customers in a row and prints out the auto-generated ID of each of them: